WwZzz/ILStudio/README.md

 # Dataset
-We support three types of dataset:
+Currently we support three types of dataset:

 - h5py
 - LerobotDataset
 - rlds

+We align the format of the data at the level of dataloader, thus is compatible to any format of datasets.
+This enables the framework to be flexible any composint different data sources.

 # TroubleShooting